Archive How to Put Parental Controls on Google Search

 By Using Parental Control Apps

 But don’t worry, this doesn’t mean you have to make peace with your child’s probable exposure to explicit material on Google.
 We’re here to offer you a much more convenient and effective option.
-In the past few years, parental control apps have been helping parents ensure a safer digital experience for their kids in the process of growing up.
+In the past few years, parental control apps have been helping parents ensure their kids are safe online.

 The good news is that not only can it filter Google Search results, but it can filter other search engines your child might use as well.
 This feature makes it much easier for you to eliminate inappropriate content from your child’s search results throughout all search engines on all their devices at once.

-Also, all your settings are PIN-protected, so you don’t need to worry about your child undoing your parental controls.
-You can restrict your teenager’s access to search results as well, so they won’t be able to roam search engines as they please, or go wherever they take your kid.
+Also, all your parental control settings are PIN-protected, so you don’t need to worry about your child undoing your parental controls.
+You can restrict your teenager’s access to search results as well, so they won’t be able to roam search engines as they please or go wherever they take your kid.
+Safes also offers other parental control features, such as setting screen time limits and location tracking.

 To implement parental controls on Google Search through Safes, follow the simple steps below: